GNS-Science/nzshm-model/docs/api/logic_tree/source_logic_tree_config_format.md

                     // A branch can have multiple sets of earthquake sources.
                     // Each source (rupture definitions and rates) is identified by a nrml_id.
                     // This can be any unique identifier string.
-Type can be "inversion" or
+Type must be specified and can be
-                    // "distributed"; it is not used here, but can be useful to understand how a
+                    // "inversion" or "distributed"; it is not used here, but can be useful to
-                    // set of sources was generated.
-If type is not specified, it is set to
+                    // understand how a set of sources was generated.
+Each type has additional
-                    // "inversion" by default.
-Each type has additional parameters that are useful
+                    // parameters that are useful in understanding how the source was generated,
-                    // in understanding how the source was generated, though they are not used here.
+                    // though they are not used here.
                     "sources": [
                         {
                             "nrml_id": "ABC",